 Sadie by Courtney Summers

-“I live in a place that's only good for leaving.” ― Courtney Summers, quote from Sadie
+“I live in a place that's only good for leaving.” ― Courtney Summers from Sadie

 Sadie knows who killed her younger sister.